Portland Cost of Living: Full Monthly Budget Breakdown (2025)

 Cut Housing Costs

-If you want to lower your monthly living expenses, start by targeting housing since rents vary sharply by neighborhood — a one-bedroom in downtown Portland averages about $1,694 versus $1,380 outside downtown.
+Start with housing, since rents vary sharply by neighborhood.
+A one-bedroom in downtown Portland averages about $1,694 versus $1,380 outside downtown.

 • Opt for shared housing or co-living to split rent and reduce per-person expenses.